 -Proline Rich Polypeptides: PRPs are important immune system regulators that encourage the growth of white blood cells and may restore the balance of cellular immune functions.
 PRPs may defend against oxidative stress and support brain health.

-I recommend this all natural colostrum derived from grass-fed goats as a clean and particularly effective source, at a dosage of 8-12 capsules at the first onset of signs and symptoms (in lower doses, at about 2-4 capsules per day, it's also an excellent preventive measure).
+I recommend this all natural colostrum derived from grass-fed cows as a clean and particularly effective source, at a dosage of 8-12 capsules at the first onset of signs and symptoms (in lower doses, at about 2-4 capsules per day, it's also an excellent preventive measure).

 Natural Remedy #4: DHEA.